 The National Archival & Library Institutions (NALI) Ministerial Group

-A Ministerial Group has been formed with the intention of strengthening the contribution the national archival and library institutions (Ngā Taonga Sound & Vision, Archives New Zealand and National Library) make to the culture and heritage sector, and to open and transparent government.
+A Ministerial Group was formed in June 2018 with the intention of strengthening the contribution the national archival and library institutions (Ngā Taonga Sound & Vision, Archives New Zealand and National Library) make to the culture and heritage sector, and to open and transparent government.

-The group, co-chaired by Associate Minister for the Arts, Culture and Heritage Minister Robertson, and the Minister of Internal Affairs Minister Martin, also includes the Minister for State Services, Minister Hipkins, the Minister for Māori Development, Minister Mahuta and the Minister for Government Digital Services and Open Government, Minister Curran.
+The group, co-chaired by Associate Minister for the Arts, Culture and Heritage, Minister Robertson, and the Minister of Internal Affairs, Minister Martin, also includes the Minister for State Services, Minister Hipkins, and the Minister for Māori Development, Minister Mahuta.

-The five questions focus on the challenges and opportunities for the national archival and library institutions as a whole and we encourage everyone to provide their views.
+In August 2018 the Ministerial Group sought feedback from stakeholders over five questions focusing on the challenges and opportunities for the national archival and library institutions as a whole.